-Impact BIO-6: The project would not conflict with local habitat conservation plans.
+Impact BIO-6: The project would not conflict with local adopted habitat conservation plans.

 As mentioned above in Impact BIO-1, implementation of the SOIA could indirectly result in impacts within the SOIA Area.
-Implementation of the SOIA could lead to the development of hundreds of new buildings and the rural, open space, agricultural character of the area could reasonably be foreseen to change to that of an urbanized environment, thus resulting in potential conflicts with local habitat conservation plans.
-The South Sacramento Habitat Conservation Plan is being developed but has not yet been implemented.
-The City of Elk Grove and Sacramento County are participating partners in the SSHCP; the SOIA is currently not in an area identified for urban development in the SSHCP.
-When the plan is implemented, future development activities within the SOIA Area will be subject to the SSHCP and evaluate for consistency in a project-level CEQA review; any annexation applications would be required to adhere to and be consistent with SSHCP requirements prior to approval.
-Implementation of Mitigation Measure LU-3 would render any impacts less than significant.
+Implementation of the SOIA could lead to build out of the SOIA Area to and urbanized environment.
+The SSHCP is being developed but has not yet been implemented.
+The City of Elk Grove and Sacramento County are participating partners in the SSHCP.
+Build out of the SOIA Area has been included in the working draft SSHCP as a foreseeable project.
+The Conservation Strategy reflects the SOIA Area build out.
+The SSHCP has not been finalized or adopted; therefore, the SOIA will not result in any impact to an adopted plan.
+If the SSHCP is adopted by the City, future development activities within the SOIA Area will be subject to the SSHCP.
+If the SSHCP is adopted but the City is not a participant, all future actions within the SOIA Area would need to be evaluated for consistency with the SSHCP in future project-level CEQA reviews; any annexation applications would be required to adhere to and be consistent with SSHCP requirements prior to approval.
+There would be no impact.